AshleyPoole/poc-nginx-loadbalancing/chapters/avi-networks/features.md

 solution; health monitoring, session persistence, stand-in error page, weighted load balancing and high availability.
 Where Avi shines in this category is the ability to scale horizontally and autoscale.
-(This uses an integration with vSphere to automatically scale -- Without human intervention, this can be programmed to scale with our traffic or when a load balancer engine fails, this process can be done in less than 30 seconds).
+(This uses an integration with vSphere to automatically scale -- without human intervention, this can be programmed to scale with our traffic or when a load balancer engine fails, this process can be done in less than 30 seconds).

 ##### Application Security
-Our only requirement from this category was SSL offloading, but Avi has a lot of extra features we would benefit from, a few examples include the ability to detect and prevent L3/L4/L7 DDoS attacks and block IPs within the management interface.
+Our only requirement from this category was SSL offloading, but Avi has many of extra features we would benefit from, a few examples include the ability to detect and prevent L3/L4/L7 DDoS attacks and block IPs within the management interface.
 Another advantage Avi has is rate limiting; this would limit the